1880 AAA Championships

 There were two heats in the 440 yards, with the first two in each heat qualifying for the final.
 In heat two there was a dead heat for second place and all three were advanced to the final.
 The winner of the final was Montague Shearman, the honorary secretary of the organising committee.

 William Hough (Cambridge Un.
 AC) had won the 3 miles at the Cambridge Sports and set a new meet record of 15:01 1/5 in the match against Oxford University and was thought to be the favourite to win the 4 miles.
 There were eight starters, only five of whom finished the race.
 James Concannon (Widnes AC), the winner of the steeplechase, led for the first lap, but was soon overtaken and dropped out after one mile.
 The lead was taken over by P. H. Stenning (London AC) who took them through the first mile (3 laps) in 4:56 with Hough in second place and Walter George (Moseley H.), who had started quite slowly, moved up into fourth place.
 Hough and Stenning then alternated the lead as George moved up into third place.
 Stenning led at two miles (10:22) but shortly after George took the lead and Stenning dropped out leaving Hough in second place.
 A. H. Davis (Blackheath H.) was eighty yards away in third and close behind him was A. S. Suffell (Clapton Beagles).
-At three miles, passed in 15:39, George was slightly ahead of Hough, who then dashed into the lead and tried to open up a gap, but George caught him within a lap and Hough stopped by the pavillion and retired leaving George a long way ahead of Davis and Suffell.
+At three miles, passed in 15:39, George was slightly ahead of Hough, who then dashed into the lead and tried to open up a gap, but George caught him within a lap and Hough stopped by the pavilion and retired leaving George a long way ahead of Davis and Suffell.
 They finished in that order with W. Johnson almost a whole lap behind.

 William Winthrop's performance in the shot put was a world amateur record.
 He held the record for one year until it was beaten in this championship in 1881, and he remains the only Englishman ever to hold the world record in this event.